find your perfect postgrad program

 The University of Strathclyde has 7,000 postgraduate students plus 15,000 undergraduate students, all coming from over 100 countries.
 The international and cosmopolitan atmosphere of the University of Strathclyde makes it a popular place for study, especially for technological-based courses.

-Glasgow Caledonian University offers a total of 164 postgraduate courses across the School of Business and Society, School of Engineering and Built Environment, Health and Life Sciences, School of Work Based Education and the British School of Fashion.
+Glasgow Caledonian University offers around 165 postgraduate courses across the School of Business and Society, School of Engineering and Built Environment, Health and Life Sciences, School of Work Based Education and the British School of Fashion.

-For students based in the EU or the UK the tuition fees at Glasgow Caledonian University start at £5,000 and rise to £7,240, and for international students tuition fees range from £9,000 to £12,600.
+For students based in Scotland or the UK the postgraduate tuition fees at Glasgow Caledonian University start at around £8,900, and for international students (incluidng EU students) the postgraduate tuition fees start from around £18,800 for a full-time one-year masters degree.

 Offering some really interesting postgraduate courses on subjects such as retail and brand management, journalism and accountancy, Glasgow Caledonian University has a real focus on your future career.
 Work placements and collaboration with industry all foster this atmosphere of career-centric studies.

-There are 16,800 students in total, of which just 2,700 postgraduate students which there is a much more intimate postgraduate atmosphere compared with some of the other larger universities.
+There are 22,000 students in total, of which over 10% are postgraduate students which means there is a much more intimate postgraduate atmosphere compared with some of the other larger universities.
 Glasgow Caledonian University encourages social entrepreneurship, so there are plenty of ways to get involved with the local community.

 Taught courses at Glasgow School of Art are £6,480 per year, most courses are only one year, and research courses are £5,580 for UK and EU students.
 International students' tuition fees start at £15,840.